 Cook the Spaghetti:

-- Cook the spaghetti in a pot of boiling water with 1 tablespoon of salt and 1 tablespoon of olive oil for 3-4 minutes or until al dente.
+- Cook the spaghetti in a pot of boiling water with 1 tablespoon of salt for 3-4 minutes or until al dente.

-- For drying pasta: let hang or lay flat and dry in individual strands for 10 minutes until starting to dry.
-Then turn into a nest of pasta.
+- For drying pasta: Let the cut pasta hang or lay flat and dry in individual strands for 2 hours or over night until the pasta is dried.

-- Store dried pasta in a well sealed bag or container.
-It will last for up to 1 month
+- Store - dried pasta in a well sealed bag or container.
+It will last for up to 1 month in an airtight container.